chrfalch/NControl/README.md

 # NControl
 Simple Xamarin.Forms wrapper control around the [NGraphics](https://github.com/praeclarum/NGraphics) library to enable developers to create custom controls without the need for custom renderers.

-This library contains one important view - the **NControlView**.
-This Xamarin.Forms view can be used for direct custom cross-platform drawing or to create complex custom controls.
+The library contains the ```NControlView``` class where real custom cross-platform drawing can be performed without the need for native implementations thanks to the NGraphics library. ```NControlView``` can be used both to do custom drawing and to create complex custom controls.

 The library currently supports native renderers for the following platforms: